Hollyqui/JokeRecognition/README.md

 ## Goal and Initial Idea

 Upon reading previous papers it came to our notice that previous humour recognition papers are based on a comparison between jokes and news headlines.
 The results attained with those papers are questionable since news headlines do not represent spoken everyday language (such as used in most jokes).
-Therefore, the identification task becomes nearly trivial (with a fairly simple network we were able to achieve a prediction accuracy of ca. 93%).
-To combat this 'systematic error' this repository is dedicated to creating/testing a classifier on a comparison between jokes and quotes.
-This is a much more difficult task as both are spoken language and both contain few rare words.
+We propose that the major differences in the domain of the datasets may cause a systematic error in the experiment.
+In order to investigate this, we will run an experiment using a convolutional neural network using a negative dataset of news headlines and a different dataset of quotes or rather proverbs/sayings, which usually contain more common language.

 ## Dataset information